Wednesday, June 18, 2025

 DELORES FOXTONFINN

 Vocalist and guitarist Delores Foxtonfinn was a member of Me Me Me a Newcastle band who described their music as "surfin' golgothabilly pop". in the 90s.
-The band released a couple of albums and EPs on the Phantom label.
+The band released a couple of albums and EPs on the Phantom label and supported Link Wray on his tour of Australia.
 Before Me Me Me Delores wrote and sang with bands Run Rabbit Run, Dust and Chantry Barn.
 She also performed in 'A Coupla Hundred Hertz' and 'Golden Section'.
 She now lives in the Hunter Valley occasionally performing and painting.

 Recommended Listening